idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVSourceKernel.md

 \int\limits_V s(\vec{r})d\vec{r} \approx s(\vec{r}_C) V_C~,

 where $\vec{r}_C$ and $V_C$ denote the cell centroid and volume, respectively.
-This integral is added the the corresponding entry of the right hand side of a linear system.
+This integral is added the the corresponding entry of the right hand side of the linear system.
 The source density parameter ([!param](/LinearFVKernels/LinearFVSourceKernel/source_density)) accepts anything that supports functor-based evaluations.
 For more information on functors in MOOSE, see [Functors/index.md].